 “Dr. Al,” as he likes to be called, is a member of the American Society of Interventional Pain Physicians (ASIPP) and the American Society of Regional Anesthesia and Pain Medicine (ASRA).
 He was named among the Leading Physicians of the World and America’s Best Physicians in 2016.

-She graduated from The University of Rochester with a Bachelor of Science in molecular genetics prior to earning her Medical Degree and Master of Public Health at Tulane University School of Medicine.
+Latrice A. Akuamoah, M.D., M.P.H is an interventional pain physician at Visco Spin and Joint Center in New Jersey.
+She is double board-certified in anesthesiology and pain medicine.
+She graduated from the University of Rochester with a Bachelor of Science in molecular genetics prior to earning her Medical Degree and Master of Public Health at Tulane University School of Medicine.
 She completed her residency in anesthesiology at The Mount Sinai Hospital in New York City, followed by a fellowship in interventional pain management at the University of Pittsburgh Medical Center.
-Dr. Akuamoah uses an evidence-based multimodal approach, often recommending behavioral therapy, physical therapy, medications, and cutting-edge minimally invasive procedures when necessary.
-She takes the time to carefully listen to her patients so that she can help them reach their goals.
-She is committed to improving her patients’ quality of life, helping them return to work and other activities that they enjoy.
-She has a particular interest in helping historically undertreated groups, including women and people of color.

 Dr. Al-Kaisy is currently the Clinical Lead of the Pain Management and Neuromodulation Centre at Guy’s and St. Thomas’ NHS trust.
 He trained in Chronic Pain Medicine at The Walton Centre for Neurology and Neurosurgery, Liverpool.
 He has a fellowship in Chronic Pain Management at the University of Toronto Hospital, Canada.
 Dr. Al-Kaisy has an international reputation as a leading expert in Pain Management and has extensive experience in working toward the advancement of electrical neuromodulation techniques within this specialty.
 Dr. Al-Kaisy led the first multicenter and multinational study on the safety and efficacy of 10kHz SCS in the management of Failed Back Surgery Syndrome (FBSS).
 He has subsequently clinically pioneered the use of this novel therapy in the management of different chronic pain conditions including the feasibility study on chronic back patients without prior surgery.
 He has successfully designed groundbreaking research including a randomized double-blind placebo control study examining different frequencies in the management of FBSS.
 He is the innovator of a number of techniques including transgrade dorsal root ganglion stimulation using monopolar electrical stimulation.
 Dr. Al-Kaisy continues to teach and lecture on essential and pioneering topics in pain management in the United States, Europe, Australia, and Asia.
 He is the chair of the biannual London Spine Pain Symposium at Guy’s and St. Thomas’ Hospital.